 - Aircraft Description appears as DESCRIPTION in the same P3D options drop-down, alongside TITLE.

-Below is a full version of add-on.xml.
-Edit it, then copy it and replace the existing text in the add-on.xml file in the newly created/renamed aircraft add-on folder.
+Below is a full version of add-on.xml (with optional sections shown in grey).
+Edit the code in the add-on.xml file in the newly created/renamed aircraft add-on folder to reflect the folders in your unzipped aircraft archive.

 STEP 3: Edit the add-ons.cfg file